N02942936/ELSpring2017/README.md

 # ELSpring2017
+Stephanie Fernandez
+N02942936

-Template for Spring 2017 Embedded Linux class This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+Spring 2017 Embedded Linux class template for students to clone for the class work.
+The directory structure should be maintained.